— 01

 The work, in three parts

 Not just language.
-The gap between what an American means by sauce and what a Ghanaian kitchen produces.
+The gap between using your right hand and never your left.
 Between what casual means at a wedding and what an elder expects when royalty is being introduced.
 I close the gap before you notice it.

 Airport-to-airport custody.
 All transport, every breakfast and dinner, the white-glove comfort layer — warm towels, neck massage, pacing.
 You never negotiate, navigate, or figure out the next thing.
 The trip runs on rails I built.